tthorntone/AdNauseam-Wiki/Dynamic-filtering---examples.md

 The article could be read all fine with dynamic filtering.
 For many users it's often only what matters for most sites.

+I didn't report below the results without a blocker, that would be a lot of noise detracting from the main topic here, but in summary, without µBlock enabled at all, 61 hostnames were hit, with the consumed bandwidth at 2,627,068.
+And that was with click-to-play enabled for plug-in (would have been much worst without this).

 | No dynamic filtering | Dynamic filtering<br>3rd-party `<script>` and `<iframe>` |
 |---------------------:|------------------------------------------------------:|
 | 0.gravatar.com | |